Dinkelsbuhl

 Nordlingen

 Another attractive town we visited in the central part of the Romantic Road was Nordlingen.
-Again a walled medieval town and even less crowded than Rothenburg and Dinkelsbuhl.
-The town is located in the crater of a meteorite impact and its impressive tower is built of the rock formed from the impact.
-The town has a Railway Museum which houses steam, diesel and electric locomotives (not that it interested us enough to see).
-You can climb the steps to the top of St George tower for a stunning view of the town and miles and miles beyond.
+Again, a walled medieval town and even less crowded than Rothenburg and Dinkelsbuhl.
+The town is situated in the crater of a meteorite impact, and its impressive tower is constructed from the rock formed by the impact.
+The town has a Railway Museum, which houses steam, diesel, and electric locomotives (although it didn’t interest us enough to see).
+You can climb the steps to the top of St George’s Tower for a stunning view of the town and miles and miles beyond.

 Great name for a hairdresser – “Hairkiller”